Delivering on good every day: 3 stories of young midwives in action around the world

 That’s why, dating back to the early 1990s, Johnson & Johnson has been working with partners around the globe to support midwives—so that women can better survive childbirth, and babies are more likely to have a healthy start in life.

-This month, as a new midwifery leadership program kicks off in Abu Dhabi, we decided to reach out to three success stories—young women who've taken the training they’ve received through our partnerships and programs and put it into practice in areas of great need.
+We’re spotlighting three success stories—young women who’ve taken the training they’ve received through our partnerships and programs and put it into practice in areas of great need.

 Mookho Kumpi, a graduate of the Sigma Theta Tau International Maternal-Child Health Nurse Leadership Academy in South Africa; Leticia Mendoza García, who attended Mexico’s CASA school; and Dong Fenfang, who was part of China’s National Neonatal Resuscitation Program, shared with us their inspirations, favorite moments of midwife training and the serious impact they’re already having on the lives of mothers and babies.

 Meet midwife Mookho

 I wanted to be a midwife because …